 I have noticed as an athlete and yogi that some training and practices lose sight of how important core is.
 In my yoga practice I always include core as top priority in my daily training.
 This pushes athletes and yogis alike to create a healthy habit of creating a fire in the belly.

-– Yoga teach and skydiver, Echo Giesel Widmer
+– Yoga teacher and skydiver, Echo Giesel Widmer

 Yoga aids endurance by training your body to do particular movements over many breaths (sequences).
 As your body gets stronger and you become more aware of your breathe with movement, your stamina will improve over time.
 You will notice muscle fatigue not as something to pull away from but something to work with and find a way to push through the other side, each time building more strength and awareness of you body and mind.

 Yoga is often prescribed as part of an athlete’s physical therapy or rehabilitation.
 The conditioning, lengthen and releasing of tissue can help aid in the recovery from injury and in some cases, shorten the rehabilitation time.
 The self-awareness and mental benefits that yoga brings can also relieve stress, calming the mind and helping you tune into your body and how it feels.
 More restorative types of yoga such as Yin yoga are especially beneficial during recovery.